 I am a Ph.D. candidate in Robotics at the University of Michigan (UofM), Ann Arbor, expected to graduate in April 2022.
-I graduated from NTUEE, Taiwan, with a BS in 2014 and received an MS degree in Robotics at UofM in 2018.
+I received a bachelor's degree in Electrical Engineering at National Taiwan University and an MS degree in Robotics at UofM in 2018.
 I work in the Biped Robotics Lab under the supervision of Professor Jessy W. Grizzle, who is the director of Robotics Institute.
 My research focuses on autonomy of bipedal robots, encompassing sensor fusion, pose estimation, and motion planning.
 I have been in charge of building a full stack of autonomy pipeline for the system integration of Cassie Blue, a bipedal robot with 20 degrees of freedom.

 In particular, I seek to develop a full autonomy system that allows bipedal robots to

 1) Acquire multi-modal data from a calibrated perception suite;

 4) Traverse unexplored, unstructured environments and undulating terrains.

 All the research conducted focuses on advancing the state-of-the-art algorithms that will achieve autonomy of bipedal robots — Cassie Blue and Digit.